AI-Generated GIT Commit Messages - Why and How: Cloud Options

 Recommendations

 Microsoft Copilot is an excellent AI assistant choice.
-We recommend that you/your organization try Copilot before other alternatives which we'll cover shortly.
+We recommend that you/your organization try Copilot before other alternatives, which we'll cover shortly.

 However, if your revenue outlook is solid, we strongly recommend you upgrade to the Copilot Pro tier for $10 per month or $100 annually.